Bruba/Devops-Bootcamp/Project4/project4.md

   - **Username②:** Choose a username for logging into WordPress.
   - **Password③:** Set a secure password to protect your WordPress account.
   - **Your email④:** Provide your email address to receive updates and notifications.
-  - **Search engine visibility⑤:** You can leave this box unchecked to prevent search engines from indexing your site until it's ready.
+  - **Search engine visibility:** You can leave this box unchecked to prevent search engines from indexing your site until it's ready.

 ![46](img/46.PNG)